 - View the total hours scheduled for all team members assigned to the task.

 The Summary area in the Scheduling section provides you with a summary of the task's estimated budget and time, calculated using scheduled hours and actual fees.
-For more information, please see our Project Completion Estimates article.
+For more information, see the Project Completion Estimates article.

 - Calculated from—The dates included in the calculation.
 Although the default is today's date, it can be adjusted to any date to change the boundary between actual fees and EAC.
 For example, if today's date is March 13th, it will calculate actual fees through March 13th and use ETC to get EAC for March 14th and after.